Wednesday, January 22, 2025

 • File a complaint with a magistrate under Section 156(3).

-Objectives of FIR
+Objectives of First Information Report

 The FIR’s main objectives are to initiate criminal proceedings, gather information regarding suspected criminal behavior, and gather accurate or nearly precise descriptions of the events leading up to a crime.
 It acts as a foundational document that offers crucial information regarding the offence, including the date, time, location, and persons involved.
 Under Section 157 of the CrPC, the FIR gives the police authority to start an inquiry, guaranteeing timely action to protect evidence and stop tampering.
 By requiring a free copy to be provided and holding the police responsible for responding to the complaint, it also protects the rights of the informant.